-The lease can be extended by 90 years.
 For example: if your lease was granted for 125 years but 40 years have gone by since it was granted, you will have an "unexpired term" of 85 years.
-Extending your lease will bring it to 175 years unexpired.
+Extending your lease by 90 years will bring it to 175 years unexpired.
 It is very unlikely your shared ownership lease will include the obligation to pay ground rent.
-However, if it does, no ground rent will be payable once the lease is extended.
+However, if it does, no ground rent will be payable once the lease is extended as long as LiveWest is the freeholder.